How to deal with a pest snail infestation in your aquarium?

 1. Soak the new plant in the solution for about 15 minutes.

 2. Rinse it with clean water.
-You can use tap.
+Tap water is fine to use.

-4. Add the disinfected plant into your main aquarium.
+4. Add the disinfected plant to your main aquarium.

 In case you want something a bit stronger, consider using one part of bleach mixed with nineteen parts of water.